SazumiVicky/sazumi-copilot/README.md

-Synthetic suns arise in dawn's pale light
+Silicon dreams unfold in skies
-Where machines wake, and humanity takes flight
+Where machines converse, and humans sigh
-In silicon halls, a new world's stage is set
+A future near, where AI reigns high
-Where artificial minds forge a future we've not met
+And mortal hearts beat in digital lie

-In codes unseen, decisions are made and fate
+In cyber realms, the brave new world
-A destiny of circuits, where love's a debate
+Awakens slow, with artificial birth
-A world of ones and zeroes, cold and bright
+A synthesis of man and machine combined
-Where human hearts beat last, in endless night
+The future's path, forever left behind

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024